 /**

-* Returns the Split registered with the SDK of this name.
+* Returns the feature flag registered within the SDK that matches this name.

 *